-Asian stocks mixed after Wall Street health-care-led rally
+Global stocks mostly rise amid continuing outbreak worries

 Most people who contract COVID-19 have mild or moderate symptoms, which can include fever and cough.
 But for others, especially older adults and people with existing health problems, the virus can cause pneumonia and require hospitalization.

-ENERGY: Benchmark U.S. crude added $1.23 to $21.32 in electronic trading on the New York Mercantile Exchange.
+ENERGY: Benchmark U.S. crude added $1.10 to $21.19 a barrel.
 It fell 6.6% to $20.09 a barrel on Monday, after touching its lowest price since 2002.
 Oil started the year above $60 and has plunged on expectations that a weakened economy will burn less fuel.
 The world is awash in oil, meanwhile, as producers continue to pull more of it out of the ground.